-The facility is based at the BGS Wallingford site but forms part of the Environmental Geochemistry suite of laboratories, it collaborates with other BGS Science Challenge Areas to address increased demand for monitoring the impacts of activities in the subsurface and operates throughout the UK and in some cases internationally.
+The facility is based at the BGS Wallingford site but forms part of the environmental geochemistry suite of laboratories.
+It collaborates with other challenge areas to address increased demand for monitoring the impacts of activities in the subsurface and operates throughout the UK and, in some cases, internationally.

 We are able to offer the following sample analyses:

 - core handling